 “The president takes full responsibility and so I decided to resign,” said the 66-year-old, who has held the position of president for nearly 25 years.

-I Need Someone To Write My Essay For Me “I want to ask the IAAF to create a fairer balance.
+Help Me In My Dissertation “I want to ask the IAAF to create a fairer balance.
 When 90 blood tests are taken from Russian sportsmen and just nine are taken in Britain over the same period, this is unfair,” he said.

 In his last act as president, Balakhnichev reappointed controversial coach Valentin Maslakov.
 Maslakov has been appointed as a senior sprinting coach just one month after having to step down due to three of his Olympic champion race-walkers being banned for doping.